 Following on from our post detailing a Warco installation of lathes & milling machines at Prospects College, we wanted to share some details of another machine tool set up we provided at the JCB Academy in Staffordshire.

 The JCB Academy is an all new centre for developing a new generation of engineers and future business leaders, offering a wide range of practical vocational courses.
 All teaching is backed by the central principle of learning by doing.

 The building that houses the Academy was originally a mill, built in the late 18th Century by the famous industrial entrepreneur and engineer Richard Arkwright.
 It went on to be completely transformed as part of the JCB project, and is now a state of the art educational centre for 21st Century students studying business and engineering.

 They were after workshops fully set up for work on real-life engineering projects, and we were happy to be able to undertake a bespoke installation of Warco machinery.

 We’ve included some photos below of Warco machines in place just after being fitted and installed.
-Note that rather than the usual Warco green, as part of the request we supplied all machinery in bespoke JCB themed colours.
+Note that rather than the usual Warco green you might expect, as part of the request we supplied all the machinery in bespoke JCB themed colours.

 The range of machinery we supplied and handled all aspects of installation for included: